We’re experts at bringing degraded land and water back to life.

-So why have they been a symbol of our country?
-Perhaps because they’ve represented just how wild Canada is.
+The benefits of wildlife to Canadians extend well beyond our economy.
+They represent the very essence of Canada.
 Polar bears and caribou require large tracts of natural areas to survive, so maybe their elusive nature has reassured us that there are still wild places in the world.
 But given the perils facing some populations of polar bears and caribou in Canada, it appears that those wild places are under threat.

-We’re experts at bringing degraded land and water back to life.
-Our restoration projects welcome wildlife back to lost wetlands and grasslands.
+- Restore habitat loss of wetlands and grasslands.
 Our special projects tackle issues like invasive species that push naturally-occurring wildlife out.